Purposeful Products: School Uniforms

 3. The students are proud to wear their uniforms.

 4. The sewing gives several of the moms ongoing jobs, a product to sell, customers to immediately work with, and the pride of knowing they are helping to make the school a better place for their children.
-We even eventually add a knitting machine (thanks to Shari at Thimbles & Acorns) so they can also make custom sweaters for the kids.
+We even eventually add a knitting machine so they can also make custom sweaters for the kids.

 The Uniform Program Today: